vsandul/alc_database_code/README.md

 - **`ALC_database_demo.nb`**: Wolfram Mathematica demo for data import, normalization, and plotting with error bars.
 - **`ALC_database_demo.ipynb`**: Python Jupyter Notebook demonstrating a similar workflow using `pandas`, `numpy`, and `matplotlib`.

 You can download and run these files for demonstration purposes.
+Both files should be placed into a folder with the database.

 ## Prerequisites
 - **Python**: Python 3.x, Jupyter Notebook, `numpy`, `pandas`, `matplotlib`.